jfy133/archaeodiet/docs/README.md

-# nf-core/archaeodiet: Documentation
+# archaeodiet: Documentation

-The nf-core/archaeodiet documentation is split into the following pages:
+The archaeodiet documentation is split into the following pages:

 <!-- TODO nf-core: If you write more documentation pages, add them to the docs index page here -->